-We are considered an “out of network” provider.
-Due to the confidentiality and cost considerations in dealing with managed care, a receipt is provided containing all the necessary information in order to file a claim with insurance companies.
+We are considered an “out of network” provider, and do not accept insurance.
+Due to the confidentiality and cost considerations in dealing with managed care, a receipt is provided containing all the necessary information should you decide to to file a claim with your insurance company.
 You can call your insurance company and ask about your out of network mental health benefits.
 We will also be glad to assist you in this process if needed.

 What is Christian counseling?